UO-CIS-322/UOCIS322.github.io/web-doc-structure/css.md

 }
 ```

 The style above applies to an h1 element with class page-title, and applies also to a p \(paragraph\) element that appears within a division with class pagefoot.

+---

+### Where to learn more

+There are books and books and whole degree programs about designing documents that are attractive and effective in communicating information, and more books on achieving those designs with HTML and CSS.
+The former field is called "information design".
+Much of the published work is focused on visualization of quantitative data, but it is at least equally useful for a developer of end-user software \(on the web and in other media\) to become familiar with some basics of typography and readability.
+One reasonable starting point is the [material design guidelines](https://material.io/design/color/text-legibility.html) distributed by Google.  \([Help us out:](mailto: michal@cs.uoregon.edu&subject=322-book typography intros) The authors of this text would appreciate recommendations of other good, relatively concise starting points with emphasis on fundamental principles of typographic design.\)

+For reference and clear explanation of CSS, we recommend the [Mozilla Developer Network documentation](https://developer.mozilla.org/en-US/) available online, including the [clearest documentation of the flex-box layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) that we are aware of.